-According to California Penal Code Section 459, auto burglary in breaking into a locked automobile or any other vehicle or its trunk with intent to steal the vehicle, steal property from the vehicle or commit a felony inside it.
-In case a person is charges with auto burglary he can also face criminal charges of grand theft, petty theft or a felony offense.
+According to California Penal Code Section 459, auto burglary is breaking into a locked automobile or any other vehicle or its trunk with intent to steal the vehicle, steal property from the vehicle or commit a felony inside it.

 To Be Convicted of Auto Burglary Prosecution Must Prove